anonymousanemone/flappy-mo/README.md

 # flappy-mo
-Mo-the-Hawk rip-off of flappy bird.
+Mo the Hawk rip-off of Flappy Bird.

-Background art by me
+Background art by me <br>
-Mo-the-Hawk by my friend
+Mo-the-Hawk by my friend <br>
 Drawn on MediBangPangPro

-This is my beginner Processing mini game.
-Inspired by [a tutorial](https://www.youtube.com/watch?v=UIlzIwqmOYE) on Youtube by gaspar coding.
+A beginner Processing mini game inspired by [a tutorial](https://www.youtube.com/watch?v=UIlzIwqmOYE) on Youtube by gaspar coding.